Dishti-Oberai/Cab-booking-system/README.md

 # Cab-booking-system
- a web application where dealers can book drivers through the application for transporting their goods
+ A web application where dealers can book drivers through the application for transporting their goods